withastro/astro/.changeset/lovely-trees-wait.md

 "astro": patch
 ---

-Moves format option from LocalImageProps to ImageSharedProps to solve type error when using format with remote images
+Fixes typing issues when using `format` and `quality` options with remote images